nxp-imx/nxp-nnstreamer-examples/tasks/pose-estimation/README.md

 Option | Description
 --- | ---
--b, --backend | Use the selected backend (CPU, GPU, NPU)<br> default: CPU -n, --normalization | Use the selected normalization (none, centered, reduced, centeredReduced, castInt32, castuInt8)<br> default: castuInt8
+-b, --backend | Use the selected backend (CPU, GPU, NPU)<br> default: CPU -n, --normalization | Use the selected normalization (none, centered, scaled, centeredScaled, castInt32, castuInt8)<br> default: castuInt8
 -p, --model_path | Use the selected model path
 -f, --video_file | Use the selected video file
 -u, --use_camera | If we use camera or video input (true,false)<br> default: false (true for i.MX 93)